Senibo-Don-Pedro/Senibo-Don-Pedro/README.md

 <h1 align="center">Hi there, I'm Don-Pedro Senibo 👋</h1>
 <h3 align="center">I'm a FullStack Software Engineer at Ecobank Nigeria, specialising in Frontend development using React, Next.JS, and TypeScript.
-I also have experience in backend development with Express.JS and I'm currently learning Spring Boot.
+I also have experience in backend development with Java and Spring Boot.
 Additionally, I hold a C# Foundational Certificate from FreeCodeCamp.</h3>

 - 🌱 I’m currently working on **enhancing my backend skills with Spring Boot.**

-- 👨‍💻 All of my projects are available at <a href="www.senibodonpedro.vercel.app">senibodonpedro.vercel.app</a>
+- 👨‍💻 All of my projects are available at <a href="https://senibodonpedro.vercel.app">senibodonpedro.vercel.app</a>

 - 💬 Continuously **learning new technologies and best practices in software engineering.**